allebb/clip/README.md

 Requirements
 ------------

-This library requires PHP 7.2+
+This library is unit tested against PHP 7.3, 7.4 and 8.0!

+If you need to use an older version of PHP, you should instead install the 2.x version of this library (see below for details).

 License
 -------